Best of Hannity: America's Future Depends on Georgia

 And the country's watching this.

-Do you believe there was election of voter fraud in the presidential election between Joe Biden and Donald Trump back in November?
+Do you believe there was election and voter fraud in the presidential election between Joe Biden and Donald Trump back in November?

 And among all voters in the United States, they said 46% yes, only 45% no.

-So people are seeing this that President Trump, the I saw the president last week at the White House, and and he said, you know, they stole the election.
+So people are seeing this that President Trump, I saw the president last week at the White House, and he said, you know, they stole the election.

-I said, Yeah, I said it yesterday on Hannity Radio, and he said, keep say keep saying it.
+I said, yeah, I said it yesterday on Hannah Radio.

-This is this was a national scandal where you the the two the two candidates, Biden and Trump, are separated by 43,000 votes in three states, Arizona, Georgia, and Wisconsin, out of 158 million votes that decided the election, 37 electoral votes.
+This was a national scandal where the two candidates, Biden and Trump, are separated by 43,000 votes in three states, Arizona, Georgia, and Wisconsin, out of 158 million votes that decided the election 37 electoral votes.

 We've been in political media for a long time.